(951) 249-7022

 Can a Marital Settlement Agreement be Set Aside Because it is Grossly Unfair?

-No, unless there are grounds on another basis to set aside the judgment incorporating that MSA.
+No, unless there are grounds on another basis to set aside the judgment incorporating that MSA (“Marital Settlement Agreement”).
 For example, if grounds exist to vacate a judgment based on fraud and the MSA is grossly unfair to one party, because the fraud basis will probably allow for the set aside the MSA will be vacated.
 The simple fact that an agreement is unfair is not grounds to vacate or set aside the judgment- the Family Code specifically disallows the family court judge to set aside on the sole basis that an agreement is unfair to one party (see Family Code 2123).

 What kinds of Judgments and Orders can be Set Aside?

-There are numerous judgments and orders that the family courts in Riverside County can set aside.
+There are numerous judgments and orders that the family courts in L.A.
+County can set aside.
 These include Marital Settlement Agreements incorporated into a divorce (dissolution of marriage) judgment, stipulated judgments, stipulations, and Civil Code of Procedure 664.6 agreements.

 What are the Legal Grounds to Set Aside a Divorce Order?